Sovereignty Symposium XXXVIII Agenda

 Panel A: The Power to Define: Storytelling, Law, and Indigenous Sovereignty

-• Chloe Moyer (Oklahoma City University School of Law), Moderator
+Chloe Moyer (Choctaw), Adjunct Clinical Professor of Law, Oklahoma City University School of Law

 Panel B: Expanding the Marketplace: Tribal Commerce and the Future of Economic Self-Determination